Rogério Corrêa (footballer, born 1981): Managerial career

 After being an assistant manager at Portuguesa-RJ and Moto Club, Corrêa was named manager of the former side on 20 April 2018.
 He resigned on 3 October 2020, and took over Artsul just four days later.

 On 23 December 2020, Corrêa was appointed in charge of Cabofriense for the upcoming season.
 The following 2 March, after being knocked out in the preliminary stage of the 2021 Campeonato Carioca, he left the club.

 On 25 November 2021, Corrêa was named at the helm of 4 de Julho.
 He opted to leave the club on 21 March of the following year, to take over Volta Redonda.

+Corrêa left Voltaço on 10 October 2023, and took over fellow third division side CSA three days later.
+On 22 January 2024, after just two matches into the new season, he was sacked, and returned to Volta Redonda on 16 February.

+Corrêa led Volta Redonda to a promotion to the second division, but suffered immediate relegation, and departed the club on 12 November 2025.